Tou Travel Ariki

-Tou Travel Ariki is a Cook Islands high chief (ariki) from Mitiaro who has been the House of Ariki since 2008, and from 2002 to 2006.
+Tou Travel Ariki is a Cook Islands high chief (ariki) from Mitiaro who has been the president of the House of Ariki since 2008, and from 2002 to 2006.
 The House of Ariki is a mostly ceremonial body and Tou has been a member of delegations to Australia and other Māori leaders.

 Early life

 Tou Travel Ariki is a high chief from the island of Mitiaro.

 Career

 Travel was first elected President of the House of Ariki in 2001, and was elected to his final term in 2023.
 The Parliament of the Cook Islands is consulted by the House of Ariki about the welfare of the people, but the body mostly serves a ceremonial role.
 The president of the House of Ariki was given a salary of $8,320 in 2011.
 He noted the expenses of the position as he is invited to multiple functions where he is expected to give donations.

 Travel led a twenty-four member delegation from the House of Ariki to Cairns, Australia, in 2015.
 Mark Brown and Travel signed the sister city agreement between Avarua and Honolulu.
 He was a member of the Cook Islands' delegation to Tūrangawaewae after the death of Tūheitia in 2024.